TheJumpCloud/jcapi-ruby/jcapiv2/docs/UsersApi.md

 opts = {
   limit: 10, # Integer | The number of records to return at once.
 Limited to 100.
+  x_org_id: "" # String |
   skip: 0, # Integer | The offset into the records to return.
-  x_org_id: "" # String |
-}
+  filter: ["filter_example"], # Array<String> | Supported operators are: eq, ne, gt, ge, lt, le, between, search, in }

 begin